LHB6540/NumberOffsetScheduler/README.md

 ```
 If you delete or recreate pod-4, the score will looks like:
 ```
-n1: 2=4-2(get the max number less than 4, get the diff as score)
+n1: 2=4-2(get the max index less than 4, get the diff as score)
-n2: 107(when no pod number is less than 4 get the min number as score)
+n2: 107(when no pod index is less than 4 get the min index as score)
-n3: 7(when no pod number is less than 4, get the min number as score)
+n3: 7(when no pod index is less than 4, get the min index as score)
 ```
 then the score of n1、n2 and n3 will be normailized to less than 100, and the score will be:
 ```